SAM MASTERS LEGAL

 A Professional Association

 Sam N. Masters, the founder of Sam Masters Legal and a Volusia County Assault or Battery on a Law Enforcement Office Attorney, is experienced in dealing with Florida’s Statute §784.07 concerning Battery on a LEO or Law Enforcement Officer.
-His more than 25 years of experience makes Sam N. Masters the ideal attorney to help you.
+His more than 35 years of trial experience makes Sam N. Masters the ideal attorney to help you.